Georgia Northern Mountain District Tournament

 Disclosure

 I don't want to be on the email chain/speech drop/whatever.
 Debate is a speaking activity, not an essay writing contest.
 I will judge what you say, not what's written in your case.
-The only exception is if there is an in-round dispute over what was actually said in a case/card.
+The only exception is if there is an in-round dispute over what was actually said in a case/card in which case I will ask to see evidence after the round.

 Speed